 Method of administration

 It is preferable that the vaccine is injected by the subcutaneous route.

 Intramuscular injection may be performed if this is in accordance with applicable official recommendations.

-For intramuscular use the recommended injection sites are the anterolateral aspect of the thigh in the infants and toddlers (6 months up to 2 years of age) and the deltoid muscle in older children and adults.
+For intramuscular use, the recommended injection sites are the anterolateral aspect of the thigh in children less than 12 months of age, the anterolateral aspect of the thigh (or the deltoid muscle if muscle mass is adequate) in children 12 months through 35 months of age or the deltoid muscle in children from 36 months of age onwards and adults.

 DO NOT INJECT INTRAVASCULARLY.